Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 💰 Price: Depends on the ticket you purchase.
 The regular entrance is 18 euros.

-I highly recommend visiting the Colosseum early in the morning to avoid Rome’s extreme heat, have fewer crowds, and for you to have all your energy ready.
+I highly recommend visiting the Colosseum early in the morning to avoid Rome’s extreme heat, avoid crowds, and have more energy.

-If you are an early bird who wants the most unique experience, you can actually get a VIP entrance as early as 7:15 AM and have the Colosseum to yourself and a small group of 7 people.
+If you are an early bird who wants the most unique experience, you can get VIP entrance as early as 7:15 AM and have the Colosseum to yourself, along with a small group of 7 people.

 Looking for a guided tour at a more regular time?
-Get your tickets to the #1 selling, skip-the-line guided tour before it sells out!👇
+Grab tickets for the #1 selling, skip-the-line guided tour before it sells out! 👇

 Visited the Colosseum already?
-If you have, it is still worth starting the day here and admiring the wonder from outside.
-Once you’ve visited—or even just said hi to—the Colosseum, head to the Roman Forum.😍
+If you have, it’s still worth starting the day here and admiring the wonder from outside.
+Once you’ve visited—or even just said hi to—the Colosseum, head to the Roman Forum. 😍

 Roman Forum